MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/symbols.md

 - **Task version**: **2.\\***.

 - **Index sources**: Uncheck to disable indexing.
-Source indexing is unnecessary when using Source Link.
+Source indexing in the publish task is not needed when using Source Link.

 - **Publish symbols**: indicates whether to publish the symbol files.
     - **Symbol server type**: select **Symbol Server in this organization/collection (requires Azure Artifacts)** to publish your symbols to Azure Artifacts symbol server.